Counseling Games You Can Play for FREE!

 from Mrs. Kathy King

 So I found this game by Mrs. Kathy King and immediately loved it.
 It is a creative design, incorporates the islands of personality, and has all of the beloved characters.
-I printed it out then colored in the white spaces to match the colors of the islands of personality.
+I printed it out and then colored the white spaces to match the colors of the islands of personality.
 As they landed on the different colors, I would ask a question regarding that island.
 For instance, if they landed on "Family" I would ask something like, "Tell a happy memory with your family."

 Four Colors – An Online Game Similar to UNO